szilvia-csernus/map-game/README.md

 ## Choosing a country

 The player has to select the country that appears in the top.
 If the selection is correct, the country is coloured green and a green checkmark signals that the score has been registered.
 In case the selection is incorrect, the country becomes red and an animation flies the map to the correct country.
-This feedback allowes the player to improve their knowledge.
+This feedback allows the player to improve their knowledge.
 <br>
 ![correct-country](readme-images/correct-country.gif)
 ![incorrect-country](readme-images/incorrect-country.gif)